-The project adopts an actor-centered, relational approach, analysing formation and transformation of non-state armed groups in interaction with state forces, local populations and external actors, among others.
+The project adopts an actor-centered, relational and processual approach, analysing formation and transformation of non-state armed groups in interaction with state forces, local populations and external actors, among others.
 Focusing on different organisational histories of non-state armed groups in their broader social environments will allow us to gain novel insights into civil war dynamics over time.

 Non-state armed groups

 Insurgent forces emerging from social movements, state splinters and clandestine organisations

 National governments, local administrations, military, police and paramilitary forces

 Residents in war-affected areas, community leaders, activists and organisations, self-defense militias

 External state sponsors, regional and international organisations, diasporas, foreign fighters

 The Centre for the Comparative Study of Civil War brings together interdisciplinary expertise on civil war and hosts the Civil War Paths project.